Habits of an agile servant leader – Habit 4 (part 1): Humility

 Benefit 1: Increase inclusiveness – the ground of trust

-This feeling of inclusiveness makes people feel cared for, laying the stepping-stones for trust, harmony and commitment.
+This feeling of inclusiveness makes people feel cared for, laying the stepping-stones for trust, harmony, and commitment.

-On the Maslow’s Hierarchy of Needs, the need for feeling inclusive and socially-belonged to is a prerequisite for asserting one’s ego.
+On Maslow’s Hierarchy of Needs, the need for feeling inclusive and socially-belonged to is a prerequisite for asserting one’s ego.
 It means that as a member of the Scrum team, a Scrum Master can only shine brightly with their team members as a team.
 Never individually.

 Benefit 2: Strengthen the bond with peers – the basis of well-being

-In his TED Talk Be humble, Raymond Tang holds humility in high regards.
+In his TED Talk Be humble, Raymond Tang holds humility in high regard.
 It allows him to form “a lot richer connections” with people around him and get more genuinely and humbly interested in the background stories and experiences that make others unique.